wc-donation/wc-donation-platform/readme.txt

 tweak: code maintainability improvements
 tweak: add README.md for GitHub
 fix: readme link error
+fix: fee recovery not working

+= 1.2.2 (skipped: unreleased, because of a bug) =

 = 1.2.1 2022-03-17 =
 new feature: Fee Recovery: give your donors the option to cover the processing fees on their donations